Dachau & The Nazi Regime

 The camp refused to take help from the state so that they would not have to disclose what was going on inside, however, they would continue taking the financial portion from the state to keep the camp running.

 They began using gas chambers to exterminate their prisoners.
 In 1941, they also began using gassing vans.
 They would fill the cargo area of an enclosed truck and kill them with carbon monoxide.
-However, they could do it in mass in the camps and Dachau would prove to be the perfect model for others that were built.
+However, they could do it in mass in the camps as Dachau had proven and quickly camps began being erected all over Germany.

 Sub Camps- Holding Areas for Prisoners